 Background

-Released in October 2007 as my personal standout track on Britney Spears’s fifth studio album, Blackout, “Get Naked (I Got a Plan)” was produced by Danja (Nate Hills).
+Released in October 2007 from Britney Spears’s fifth studio album, Blackout, “Get Naked (I Got a Plan)” was produced by Danja (Nate Hills).
 The song features songwriting credits from Danja, Marcella Araica, and James Washington.

 In this song review of Britney Spears’s “Get Naked (I Got a Plan), I explore the track’s celebration of desire, the unique soundscape it creates with its vocal production, and its readiness for the clubs.